Charles A. Dinarello

 Charles A. Dinarello (born April 22, 1943) is a professor of medicine at the University of Colorado at Denver.
 He is an expert on inflammatory cytokines, specifically Interleukin 1.

 Education and career

-Dinarello received his Doctor of Medicine in 1969 at Yale University and since 1996, he is Professor of Medicine at University of Colorado School of Medicine.
-He is also Professor of Experimental Medicine at the Radboud University Medical Center in Nijmegen, The Netherlands.
+Dinarello received his Doctor of Medicine in 1969 at Yale University and since 1996, he is professor of medicine at University of Colorado School of Medicine.
+He is also Professor of Experimental Medicine atqq3 the Radboud University Medical Center in Nijmegen, The Netherlands.
 Dinarello is considered one of the founding fathers of cytokines having purified and cloned interleukin-1.
 This important step established the validation of cytokines as mediators of disease, particularly of inflammation.
 Current studies blocking IL-1 in humans supports Dinarello's and his co-workers pivotal contributions to cytokine biology and the pathogenesis of inflammatory diseases.

 He is fluent in English, Italian and German.